editorconfig/editorconfig-core-test/README.md

+# editorconfig-core-test

-This project is a series of testing for [EditorConfig Core][editorconfig].
+This project is a series of tests for [EditorConfig][] cores.
 Please have [cmake][] installed before using this project.

-### Use editorconfig-core-test independently
+## Use editorconfig-core-test independently

 After installing cmake, switch to the root dir of this project, and execute:

     cmake -DEDITORCONFIG_CMD=the_editorconfig_core_cmd_you_want_to_test .

-After that, if testing files are generated successfully, execute `ctest .` to start testings.
+After that, if the test files have been generated successfully, execute `ctest .` to start testing.

-### Use editorconfig-core-test in your project as a git submodule
+## Use editorconfig-core-test in your project as a git submodule

 If you are using [git][] and cmake to manage your project, this method should be suitable for you.